GiovanniQuaglia/pix/README.md

 ## Further improvements

 - Eventually create a sprite atlas for the images to improve performance
-- Investigate and fix the emoji positioning issue when text wraps to multiple lines
+- Improve emoji positioning and text newline